guettli/why-i-like-django-and-sap/README.md

 Before Python 2.3 (released in the year 2003) I had not reliable way to calculate dates in Python.
 Since then the very handy datetime module exists.
 It even has a cool datatype of timedeltas.
 In ABAP you still store the datetime in two columns: One for the day, one for the time.
 This works, but is grrrrrrrrr.

+## Braindead equal looking IDs

+In the context of SAP Content Server braindead equal looking IDs are common.
+Look at these: 0004AC1D0ABCA3EB99BC06ED46006BB3, 0004AC1D0ABCA3EB99CC72A5FA006BB3.
+What does the human eyes and brain do?
+The look at the first numbers "0004AC1" and the trailing numbers "006BB3".
+The start and the end equal, thus, fast answer: The IDs are the same.
+BUT they are not.
+They differ in the middle.
+That is very confusing.

+Something like this would not survive in the Python/Django/PostgreSQL environment.
+This would get rejected.